FREQUENTLY ASKED QUESTIONS

 Other vegan alternative tattoo cream aftercare : the brand BALEA has a 100% vegan tattoo cream sold at DM for a cheap price.

-Something that is definitely not vegan is disinfection : the products used in tattoo studio to clean the materials and the space need to be DGHM listed (German Society for Hygiene and Microbiology).
+Something that is not really vegan is disinfection : the products used in tattoo studio to clean the materials and the space need to be DGHM listed (German Society for Hygiene and Microbiology).
 This is the standard reference for disinfection in medical and non medical institutions.
 There is no vegan alternative for this in Germany.

 *glycerin is an organic compound taking its source in animal fat and vegetable oil.
 Glycerin is a clear and odorless liquid that is commonly used in soap and is a common ingredient in many pharmaceutical products.